University Cloud Migration With Challenges

 IU’s University Information Technology Services (UITS) tends to the modern, multifaceted technology environment.
 Each day, UITS works to develop and maintain a rich information-technology environment throughout the university that supports IU’s vision for excellence in research, teaching, outreach, and lifelong learning.

 Once their current cloud storage provider announced they would be increasing costs significantly, Indiana University needed to migrate their 140,000 users and nearly 3PB of content from Box to Google & Microsoft for cost reasons.
 But eight months after taking on this migration project, IU’s Microsoft O365 team lead Adam Sweeny and Justin Zemlyak, the Director of Teaching & Learning Technologies, were having difficulty charting a path that would preserve all the features of their previous platform in their new platform and would transfer files without significant user intervention.

 This posed an issue for the university, as time was not on Indiana University’s side.
 IU planned to complete the migration over the summer break, to minimize disruption to staff and students.
 And with nearly 3PB to move, they wanted to avoid the cost of the renewal on their existing storage.

 In need of a strong, fast migration solution that could reduce their overall storage costs with minimal disruption, they reached out to Microsoft and Internet2, which eventually connected them to DryvIQ.

-After considering Dryv, Sweeny & Zemlyak did their due diligence and explored some other migration tools.
+After considering DryvIQ, Sweeny & Zemlyak did their due diligence and explored some other migration tools.
 However, none offered the scale and flexibility they needed for migrating to both Microsoft and Google while addressing their unique migration challenges.